 Spring allows for gardening and playing outside.
 Summer gives you beach activities and fun in the sun.
 Fall is enjoyable for everyone with baking or playing in leaves.
 Winter keeps us inside with board games and crafts, with the occasional snow adventure.

-Five fabulous wheelchair activities for kids to do that can be adapted throughout the year, no matter what the weather
+Find more about five fabulous wheelchair activities for kids to do that can be adapted throughout the year, no matter what the weather is,

 Besides these unique activities, there are many common wheelchair activities for kids that you can adapt for the season.
 Any seated art project can be changed to use seasonal colors or materials.
 Simple board games, such as checkers, can have the pieces replaced by acorns and corn kernels, sea glass or seashells.
 Cooking activities can have a theme by using recipes that include seasonal produce or are specific to holidays.

 So go out and have some family fun with your child.
 Being a wheelchair user is no reason for them to miss out on the traditions and activities we all love to do, no matter what time of year!

 Author: Annie Beth Donahue is a professional writer with a health and disability focus.
 You can find her at www.anniebethdonahue.com